Fachbuch

 This book will appeal in particular to students, researchers and practitioners working across the fields of mental health, medical anthropology, social work, and health and development studies.

-Janaka Jayawickrama is Professor of Social Anthropology and Director – Research Centre for Health and Wellbeing at Shanghai University, China.
-Trained in India, the USA, and UK, he has conducted research and educational activities in many crisis-affected regions in Asia, Africa, and West Asia (Middle East).
+Janaka Jayawickrama is Professor of Social Anthropology in the Department of History, and Director – Research Centre for Health and Wellbeing at Shanghai University, China.
+Trained in India, the USA, and UK. he has conducted research and educational activities in many crisis-affected regions in Asia, Africa, and West Asia (Middle East).
 Janaka is mostly known for his work on concepts of care, health, and wellbeing related to disasters, conflicts, and uneven development.
 His work on wellbeing, inclusivity, and the need for harmonious relationship with nature has appeared in many anthologies.

 Jerome Wright is Associate Professor in the Department of Health Sciences, University of York, UK.
 Over the last two decades Jerome has led a number of research and community health projects in Africa and South Asia, examining the integration of mental health care into primary care and non-communicable disease programmes, and working to develop participative approaches to such initiatives.
 He continues to collaborate with researchers and international NGOs on mental health and wellbeing initiatives across Africa, the Middle-East and South Asia.